Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 My whole lunch was exactly 6,7 euros and I was full until evening.
 It was also very tasty.
 There is also McDonald’s but I didn’t try on days one and two.

-Getting around Tallinn is really easy too.
+Getting around Tallinn is easy too.
 The whole city is connected with trams and bus lines.
 The most important bus line you should remember is A1.
-It goes from the city center all the way to the nearest beach.
+It goes from the city center to the nearest beach.

 Since Tallinn is so small.
-I walked only for a few minutes until I found my hostel, Euphoria, that is really close to Freedom Square.
+I walked only for a few minutes until I found my hostel, Euphoria, that is close to Freedom Square.
 A place that intersects old town and new town.
-I noticed a lot of girls are commuting back and forth alone.
+I noticed a lot of girls are commuting alone.
 Too bad they always seem busy and unapproachable.

 I booked a bunk bed in a 10-bed dormitory room.
 Fortunately, the bed above me was unoccupied during my stay.
 So I didn’t have to share whatever any space I had around.